Visiting Melbourne with kids? Pack your most stylish duds, preferably in black and explore the fashion, sports and cultural capital of Australia.

 Royal Botanic Gardens kid friendly walkways and trails

 There are plenty of stroller friendly walkways for kids to enjoy including The Tan track, a 3.8km track around King’s Domain and the Botanic Gardens, very popular with Melbourne’s jogging enthusiasts during dawn and dusk.
+The Royals Botanic Gardens is one of those timeless, fun and free things to do in Melbourne with family.

 There are also beautiful paved walkways through gardens with it’s own distinct personalities.
 View Royal Botanic Gardens Map here.